Neil Cocker

 Neil Cocker is a Cardiff, UK-based entrepreneur and former music industry A&R. He is based in Cardiff, Wales and Sofia, Bulgaria.
-He founded the organisation Cardiff Start, which is aimed at promoting and growing new tech start-ups in the city, co-founded the TEDx Cardiff series, and is on the boards of Ffilm Cymru Wales and the Welsh Music Foundation.
+He founded the organisation Cardiff Start, which is aimed at promoting and growing new tech start-ups in the city, co-founded the TEDx Cardiff series, and served on the boards of Ffilm Cymru Wales and the Welsh Music Foundation.

 Early life

 Cocker grew up in Coventry, England.
 He studied Philosophy and Psychology at Cardiff University, graduating in 1996.

 Music industry career

 Cocker began his working life as a DJ and A&R. In 2000, along with co-founders Maf Lewis and Steven Robson, Cocker established the breakbeat label Plastic Raygun.
 In 2007, he established the Network of Creative and Cultural Industries (initially named Pollen) aimed at providing UK-wide networking and discussion in the arts sector.
 His music career led to the publishing of a "top-ten hit", but Cocker then decided to move into the business world.
 In 2008 he became a co-organiser of Ignite Cardiff, a network of public speakers.

 He has served on the boards of Ffilm Cymru Wales and the Welsh Music Foundation.
 He co-founded TEDx Cardiff in 2010.
 In 2010 he was interviewed by Plastik Magazine about his work in the music business.